 Bure Valley Railway

-The Bure Valley Railway is Norfolk’s longest narrow gauge steam railway.
-This delightful train ride goes along the nine-mile long Bure Valley Path through the Norfolk Broads.
+The Bure Valley Railway is Norfolk’s longest narrow gauge steam railway, running nine miles along the Bure Valley Path through the Norfolk Broads.

 A single journey between Aylsham and Wroxham takes 45 minutes, giving you plenty of time to relax and enjoy the experience.
 If the weather is good, why not walk or cycle one-way and take the train back?
 If you get hungry, you can check out the 80-seater Whistlestop Café at Aylsham Station serving everything from a cup of tea to a full meal.